 Off-campus you need to set Preferences in Google Scholar as follows:

 - From the Google Scholar search screen, select Scholar Preferences.

 - Type Unitec in the "Library Links" section and check the box next to Unitec New Zealand.

 - Start searching Google Scholar - you will see a link to "full-text @ Unitec"to the right of the article title when we subscribe to the journal.
 Click on that link to access the full-text of the article. (if you are not already logged on you may need to login with your Unitec username and password to access these resources)

 5. Why didn't I get a full text link for my article?

 - An online full text version is not available through the Unitec Libraries.

-- The Article linking has not yet been enabled for the journal your article is in.
+- The Cite linking has not yet been enabled for the journal your article is in.

 - Very recent articles may not yet be loaded on the publisher's web site.